ten-protocol/ten-documentation/docs/tools-infrastructure/standard-bridge.md

 - **Layer 1 (L1)**: Managed by `ObscuroBridge.sol` - the bridge to Obscuro.
 - **Layer 2 (L2)**: Managed by `EthereumBridge.sol` - the bridge to Ethereum.

 Tokens must be whitelisted to bridge over.
 Initially, only admin role accounts can whitelist tokens.
 As the protocol matures, this will change.
-To whitelist your token, contact us on our Discord.
+To whitelist your token, request it on [Discord](https://discord.com/invite/yQfmKeNzNd).

 ## Security